 For example, Dropbox rewards people if they share their website via the referral link.
 If someone signs up via the referral link you created, you will be rewarded with 1GB of free storage.

-This has been one of the big growth drivers of Dropbox since the moment they introduced this.
+This has been one of the big growth drivers of Dropbox since the moment it was introduced.

-Most companies who hand out certifications and accreditations have ready-made logos available you can use on your site (it gives them more visibility as well so a win-win for the both of you).
+Most companies who hand out certifications and accreditations have ready-made logos available you can use on your site (it gives them more visibility as well, so a win-win for both of you).

 Research by MonetizePros in 2014 even shows that some of these badges can help increase your conversion by as much as 30%.

 Showcasing logos of other companies should not just stop with your certifications.
 Maybe you have some integrations with your product and other well-known products or services out there.

 By showing their logos on your website, you can let some of their success shine off on you, and it helps convince users of these products that they can get even more return on their initial investment.Using social proof remains one of the most effective ways to ease the minds of doubtful customersClick To Tweet

 What to do with all that social proof you’re gathering from your customers, you might think?

 How can you use social proof to help increase your conversions?